TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 Sharing Information with Third Parties

-If you would rather that we did not share your personal information with our Orchard Brands affiliated companies or our third party partners for their direct marketing purposes, please send your full name, address and customer number to our mailing address listed at the end of this privacy policy.
+If you would rather that we did not share your personal information with our Bluestem Brands, Inc. affiliated companies or our third party partners for their direct marketing purposes, please send your full name, address and customer number to our mailing address listed at the end of this privacy policy.
 Please note that even if you opt out of having your information shared with third parties in this way, we may still disclose your information to third parties in other circumstances as described in this privacy policy, for example, where required to enable our third party service providers to provide services to us, and where required by law.

-Please also note that where we have previously disclosed personal information to an Orchard Brands affiliated company or third party partner prior to your opting out, that company's use of your information will be governed by its privacy policy.
-If you want to change how information is used by an Orchard Brands affiliate company or third party (for example, by opting-out of receiving emails or telephone communications from that company), you must contact that company or party directly.
-We cannot alter or remove your information from any of our Orchard Brands affiliated companies' or third party partners' databases.
+Please also note that where we have previously disclosed personal information to a Bluestem Brands, Inc. affiliated company or third party partner prior to your opting out, that company's use of your information will be governed by its privacy policy.
+If you want to change how information is used by a Bluestem Brands, Inc. affiliate company or third party (for example, by opting-out of receiving emails or telephone communications from that company), you must contact that company or party directly.
+We cannot alter or remove your information from any of our Bluestem Brands, Inc. affiliated companies' or third party partners' databases.

 **How do we safeguard your information?**

 Protecting the safety of your personal information is important to us.
 We maintain appropriate technical, administrative and physical safeguards designed to protect the personal information you provide against accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use.
 When you enter your personal information on our websites, we use Secure Sockets Layer (SSL) technology to protect your information as it is transmitted to us.
-As an additional security check, you may want to look at the URL or Location line of your browser to ensure that the first characters of the address changes from ?http? to ?https?.
+As an additional security check, you may want to look at the URL or Location line of your browser to ensure that the first characters of the address changes from "http" to "https".
 If you are not comfortable shopping online at our websites, please feel free to place your order with us at the number listed on the websites.

 Secure Shopping